ratify-project/ratify/docs/proposals/Error-Messages-Improvements.md

 ]
 ```

-The json object `verifierReports` appears in the info level logs.
-It is structured and returned to the policy engine as external data inputs for policy decisions.
+When Ratify completes artifact verification, the result is returned to the policy engine in the format of the json object `verifierReports`.
+The `verifierReports` is also recorded in an INFO log of Ratify.
 If `isSuccess` field is set to `false`, the `message` field is set to error messages.
 In above example, the message is not well formatted and lacked clarity on the problem, its cause, and remediation methods.
 It's hard for users to understand in what context the error happened and what users need to do.
 For example, is it an error for signature verification?
 What does "no verifier report" mean?
 We also observed that the `verifierReports` contains different supported fields when compared with the Ratify Config policy and Ratify Rego policy, which is inconsistent.

 Error message example 3: